Rule of Law

 In the Founding era, legislative delegations of rulemaking authority were a familiar and uncontroversial feature of British and American law.
 Parliament had a long tradition of delegating broad discretionary authority to the king and other agents, and in the years after independence, delegations were likewise pervasive in America in state governments and under the Articles of Confederation.

-As we further explain, the Constitution was not meant to prevent Congress from delegating.
+As we further explained, the Constitution was not meant to prevent Congress from delegating.
 Although the Constitution divides power among three branches and assigns all “legislative powers” to Congress, nothing about that division limits Congress’s power to delegate rulemaking authority to agencies, so long as Congress retains ultimate control over the legislative process.
 Furthermore, the debates surrounding the Constitution’s drafting and ratification betray no concern about this type of legislative delegation.

 Congressional practice in the early Republic refutes any notion that the Constitution was originally understood to prohibit delegation.
 As the Supreme Court has noted, early legislation is “strong evidence of the original meaning of the Constitution,” and the first Congresses routinely delegated major policy questions to the executive branch—granting sweeping policymaking authority over matters of the highest economic and political significance in statute after statute, often with little or no guidance.

-Finally, our brief shows that modern proposals for strict delegation limits hinge on principles with no historical grounding.
-Allstates, for example, echoes recent claims that delegation becomes problematic if it involves regulating “private conduct” or resolving “major policy questions.”
+Finally, our brief showed that modern proposals for strict delegation limits hinge on principles with no historical grounding.
+Allstates, for example, echoed recent claims that delegation becomes problematic if it involves regulating “private conduct” or resolving “major policy questions.”
 But in the Founding era, no one drew such distinctions, much less invoked them to justify early delegations.
 Instead, Congress repeatedly delegated broad authority to fashion rules governing private conduct during the nation’s first decade, yet these laws never provoked any comment that power over “private conduct” could not be delegated.

 In sum, the Constitution’s original meaning offers no justification for limiting Congress’s power to delegate as Allstates and others have urged.